LittleErny/CarLab/README.md

 ## Data
 The Dataset used in our project can be found on [Kaggle](https://www.kaggle.com/datasets/shaunoilund/auto-sales-ebay-germany-random-50k-cleaned/) free of charge.
 The dataset is distributed with *CC0 1.0 Universal* Linence, which allows copying, modifying, distributing and performing the work without asking permission.

-If you want to see the data description, as well as approaches of handling outliers and creating fake data, please see the [Dataset]() page in our Wiki or run the project.
+If you want to see the data description, as well as approaches of handling outliers and creating fake data, please see the [Data](https://mygit.th-deg.de/ma06524/sas-thd/-/wikis/Data) page in our Wiki or run the project.

-# TODO: INCLUDE LINK TO WIKI!!!!!

 ## Basic Usage
 ToDo:
 Explain how to start and use the project.
 Include steps for:
 - Running the application.
-- Initial logins or passwords (if applicable).
-- Key use cases.

 ## Implementation of the Requests